Françoise Bettencourt Meyers and 9 other richest women in the world

 Jacqueline Mars shares one-third ownership of the world’s largest confectioner, Mars Inc, with her brother John Mars.

 Founded by her grandfather, Frank C. Mars in 1911, the Virginia-based company is famous for manufacturing candy (M&Ms, Snickers, Milky Way), chewing gum (Juicy Fruit, Orbit), pet chow (Pedigree, Whiskas) and packaged foods (Ben’s Original, Suzi Wan).
-According to Bloomberg, it has an annual revenue of around USD 45 billion (INR 36,78,55,42,50,000), as of April 2023.
+According to Bloomberg, it has an annual revenue of around USD 45 billion, as of April 2023.

 Along with working for Mars Inc. for over 20 years, the businesswoman also served as a board member of the company till 2016.